 a.
 The job titles of employees covered under this Agreement and the corresponding rates of pay are set forth in Addendum A which is attached hereto and made a part of this Agreement.

-The rates of pay in Addendum A for 2008 constitute King County's COLA increase of approximately 2.49% for eligible employees.
-The rates of pay in Addendum A shall be retroactive to January 1, 2008.
-In addition, effective January 1, 2008, employees who are not at the top step of the pay range shall advance to the next highest step, including a Step 11, which is 2.5% above step 10.
+2013 - Effective January 1, 2013, the 2012 rates of pay for Nurse Managers shall be increased by 3.09%.
+Effective January 1, 2013, the 2012 rates of pay for employees other than Nurse Managers shall be increased by 2.09%.
+In addition, effective January 1, 2013, all employees who are not at the top step of the pay range shall advance to the next highest step.

-2009 - Effective January 1, 2009, the rates of pay set forth within Addendum A of this Agreement shall be increased by a Cost-of-Living Allowance (COLA).
-The COLA shall be equal to ninety percent (90%) of the percentage increase in the Consumer Price Index.
-The index used for measuring the COLA will be the U. S. All Cities (CPI-W 1982-84=100).
-The increase will be measured by calculating the increase in the CPI from September 2007 to September 2008.
-The minimum increase shall be two (2) percent and the maximum increase shall be six (6) percent.
-Effective January 1, 2009, in addition to the COLA increase, the rates of pay set forth in Addendum A shall be increased by 2%.
+2014 - Effective January 1, 2014, the rates of pay set forth within Addendum A of this Agreement for Nurse Managers shall be increased by a Cost-of-Living Allowance (COLA).
+The COLA shall be equal to ninety-five percent (95%) of the annual average growth rate of the bimonthly Seattle-Tacoma-Bremerton Area Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W, July of the previous year to July of the current year).
+Effective January 1, 2014, the rates of pay set for forth within Addendum A of this Agreement for employees other than Nurse Managers shall be increased by COLA, minus 1% with a 0% floor.
+In addition, effective

-In addition, on the same effective date, employees who are not at the top step of the pay range shall advance to the next highest step.
+January 1, 2014, all employees who are not at the top step of the pay range shall advance to the next highest step.